joshreback/joshreback.github.io/_posts/2020-10-31-Project-Euler-93.md

 - then combine the next number
 - then the next number

 You never have to think, "well I could put the parentheses around two digits, or around 3, or I could apply them to an already parenthesized expression".
 No, here we have a standard sequence of steps - an algorithm - for how to arithmetically combine four digits such that we never have to explicitly consider when to use parentheses.
+The use of parentheses is implicit if you follow the above algorithm, and any arithmetic combination of four digits that has a non-standard use of parentheses (e.g, around 3 digits, or around an already parenthesized expression) should be able to be rewritten in this standard form.

 Hopefully that served to convince you that it _is_ possible to enumerate all arithmetic combinations of a particular set of four digits _without_ needing to encode a bunch of complicated rule-based logic for parentheses.
 Now let's build to that in incremental steps.

-The core task of the algorithm is to enumerate all possible values that can be obtained by arithmeticically combining numbers.
+The core task of the algorithm is to enumerate all possible values that can be obtained by arithmetically combining numbers.
 So, we'll need a function that can do that for two inputs.
 Below is a simple utility function:

 ```python
 from fractions import Fraction as Fr